JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: PartyBox 320

-The PartyBox 320 is a brighter-sounding speaker with much more detail in the midrange and highs.
+I found the PartyBox 320 a brighter-sounding speaker with much more detail in the midrange and highs.
 It removes the muddiness that the 310 would sometimes fall victim to and instead provides the clarity we haven’t heard before within the 300-series.

 Neither speaker is what one would consider balanced, but the vibrant party-style design is not made to be a reference speaker.
 Instead, the 320 creates a thriving party sound with deep bass while retaining the midrange vocal clarity and nuance within the treble range.